Non-Toxic Living, Sustainable Living

 Try Instead: Wooden or stainless steel utensils.

 Wooden spoons feel good in the hand and are gentle on your pots and pans.
 Stainless tools are strong and dishwasher-safe.
-Both hold up better over time compared to plastic.

 Aluminum Bakeware